arcamaxpub/dokku-kibana/Readme.md

 ![Kibana 4](kibana.png)

-Run Kibana 7.14.2 on dokku.
+Run ElasticSearch and Kibana 7.14.2 on dokku.
 The Kibana version is determined by the buildpack defined in the .buildpacks file.

 ## Deploy